Manuperezro/MSP3-data-Base/README.md

 ![Register](static/images/notebook2.jpg "Register image")

 ## Wireframes

 The Basic structure of My receipes Notebook was skectched using

   [balsamiq](https://balsamiq.com/).

-Here some images of the proccess(to see full wireframe click PDF) :

 - PC Mac screen: